M1 Finance and Personal Capital: Head-to-Head Comparison

-Soon, M1 Finance will be adding cash management services such as direct deposit, checking and savings accounts, as well as a debit card.
+M1 Finance also includes cash management services such as direct deposit, high yield checking, as well as a cash back debit card.

 Consider Personal Capital as a full service financial advisor, with lower fees, integrated computerized investment management and unique add on services.

 In addition to a financial plan, Personal Capital investors receive a customizable portfolio of stocks and ETFs.
 Their investment strategy equal weights all sectors, as opposed to other robo’s which market-weight their investments.
 Personal Capital’s research realized approximately 1 percent higher returns with this strategy.

 Personal Capital also provides access to a wide variety of investments including individual stocks, U.S. and international stock funds, various bond funds, and alternative investments spanning real estate, gold, energy and more.